 This two trig walk takes in some of the best that the South Yorkshire corner of the Peak District has to offer.
 Starting from the popular Langsett Reservoir, the route takes in the famous Cut Gate Path up to the two trig pillars of Margery Hill and Outer Edge, along with an optional detour to the excellent Crow Stones.

 From the Langsett Reservoir, you loop across the dam and around the water to join the Cut Gate Path up the high ridgeline of the Howden Moors.
-Then you can bag the two trigs of Margery Hill and the Outer Edge whilst enjoying breathtaking views across the Upper Derwent Valley and the Dark Peak beyond.
+Then you can bag the first of two trigs of Margery Hill, which is also a Peak District Ethel.
+Then on to the trig at Outer Edge whilst enjoying breathtaking views across the Upper Derwent Valley and the Dark Peak beyond.

 An optional loop down for Outer Edge brings you to the unique gritstone outcrop known as the Crow Stones, for more excellent views and opportunities to explore the rocks.